xyproto/gnetlark/README.md

 Simple HTTP server that supports handlers written in Starlark.

+Pronounced as "jetlark", just to keep people on their toes.

 ### Features and limitations

 * It's very fast, due to the excellent performance of [gnet](https://github.com/panjf2000/gnet).